CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Observational Study

-\textbf{Engagement.} Participants were intrigued to modify the visualization, and their engagement sparked further interest in learning CNNs.
+\textbf{Customization facilitates engagement.} Participants were intrigued to modify the visualization, and their engagement sparked further interest in learning CNNs.
 In the study, B6 spent a large amount of time on testing the CNN's behavior on edge cases by finding ``difficult'' images online.
 He searched with keywords ``koala'', ``koala in a car'', ``bell pepper pizza'', and eventually found a bell pepper pizza photo (shown on the right\footnote{Photo by Jennifer Laughlin, used with permission.}).
 Our CNN model predicted the image as with a probability of $0.71$ and with a probability of $0.2$.
 He commented, \quotes{The model is not robust [...] oh, the ladybug ['s high softmax score] might come from the red dot.} Another participant B5 uploaded his own photo as a new input image for the CNN model.
-After seeing his picture being classified as , B5 started to use our tool to explore the reason of such classification.
-He traced back the activation maps of neurons and the intermediate convolutional results from later layers to the early layers.
-He also asked us how do experts interpret CNNs and said he would be interested in learning more about deep learning interpretability.
+After seeing his picture being classified as , B5 started to use our tool to explore the reason of such classification by tracking back activation maps.
+He also asked how do experts interpret CNNs and said he would be interested in learning more about deep learning interpretability.
+This observation reflects previous findings that customizable visualization makes learning more engaging \cite{fouhRoleVisualizationComputer2012,napsExploringRoleVisualization2002}.